 With a long weekend in Split, you’ll have enough time not only to see the city but also to take in its awesome surroundings.
-The best way to cover serious ground is to take a five island trip which will show you some of Croatia’s best coastal spots.
-On the five island tour, you’ll typically visit the islands of Hvar, Biševo, Vis, Ravnik, and Budikovac, and most tours also include a stop at the Blue Cave.
+The best way to cover serious ground is to take a five-island tour, which will show you some of Croatia’s best coastal spots.
+You’ll typically visit Hvar, Biševo, Vis, Ravnik, and Budikovac.

-Recommendation: Most travel agencies in Split can book you on a five island tour however keep in mind that this particular tour sells out fast.
-We highly recommend you reserve your spot online in advance, especially if you are visiting Split in the high season.
-You can book your spot on a five island tour here.
+Recommendation: Most travel agencies in Split can book you a spot on a five-island tour, but this particular tour sells out quickly.
+It’s best to reserve your spot online in advance, especially if you plan to visit Split in the high season.
+You can book your spot on a five-island tour here.

-The furthest island from Split, a visit to the small island of Biševo focuses on seeing the enchanting Blue Cave.
-One of many caves on Biševo, the Blue Cave is a flooded sea cave which is illuminated from under the water at certain times of day.
-The effect gives the cave an unnatural shimmer and glow that you can see from your boat.
+A visit to the small island of Biševo, which is the farthest of these five islands from Split, focuses on the enchanting Blue Cave.
+Though it’s one of many caves on Biševo, this flooded sea grotto is illuminated from underwater at certain times of day, giving it an ethereal shimmer and glow that you can see from your boat.

-Next it’s over to the larger island of Vis, where you’ll dock at the picturesque fishing village of Komiža.
+Next is the larger island of Vis, where you’ll dock at the picturesque fishing village of Komiža.
 With its quaint stone buildings and Mediterranean architecture, Komiža is a great place to stroll around.
-Further along the coast you’ll stop at Stiniva Cove, a secluded beach perfect for snorkeling and swimming.
+Farther along the coast, you’ll stop at Stiniva Cove, a secluded beach perfect for snorkeling and swimming.

-One of the small islands off the coast of Vis, Ravnik island is known for its popular Green Cave.
-Unlike the Blue Cave, the Green Cave is illuminated by a small opening in the ceiling which, combined with green algae on the walls, gives the cave an luminous green color.
+Ravnik, one of the small islands off the coast of Vis, is known for the Green Cave.
+Unlike the Blue Cave, the Green Cave is illuminated by a small opening in the ceiling that combines with algae on the walls to give the grotto a dazzling green glow.

-Right along from Ravnik, you’ll find the island of Budikovac and it’s beautiful Blue Lagoon.
-Home to shallow, crystal clear water, this is a popular stop for those looking to go swimming and snorkeling.
-Found between three very small islands, you can bask in the lagoon’s seclusion and admire the local marine life.
+Right along from Ravnik, you’ll find the island of Budikovac and its beautiful Blue Lagoon.
+The shallow, crystal-clear water makes it a popular stop for swimming and snorkeling.
+The lagoon is hidden between three tiny islands, so you can bask in its seclusion as you admire the local marine life.

-The largest and most popular island destination in Croatia, Hvar is the last stop on the five island tour.
-Arriving in at Hvar Town, you can explore this wonderful harbor town and its heritage landmarks.
-Two spots to make sure you visit while ashore are the town’s Cathedral of St. Stephen, and the Fortica fortress up above.
-The fortress is worth the climb for the views over Hvar and other nearby islands.
+Hvar, the largest and most popular island destination in Croatia, is the last stop on the five-island tour, letting you explore its wonderful harbor town and heritage landmarks.
+Two spots to prioritize are the Cathedral of St. Stephen and Fortica above it.
+This fortress is worth the climb for the views over Hvar and nearby islands.

 Day 3 in Split

-Although it is possible to spend more time sightseeing around Split or basking on the beaches there, don’t miss your chance to see more of the region with another day trip.
-You might be surprised by just how many of these day trips visit essential places from our ultimate Balkans itinerary.
+Though you could spend more time sightseeing or basking on the beaches in Split, don’t miss your chance to see more of the region with another day trip.
+You might be surprised by just how many of these day trips from Split visit essential places from our ultimate Balkans itinerary.

-Just along the coast north of Split, the small and scenic town of Trogir is a super easy day trip.
-In some ways a smaller, less crowded version of Split, Trogir also boasts a wealth of Venetian style buildings.
-With a quick walk through its island Old Town, you can see plenty of charming historic buildings and its yacht-lined waterfront.
-Besides visiting the Kamerlengo Castle which is hard to miss, you’ll want to seek out Trogir’s many beaches like Rozac and Okrug.
+Located just north of Split along the coast, the scenic town of Trogiris an easy day trip.
+In some ways, it’s a smaller, less crowded version of Split, boasting various Venetian-style buildings.
+With a quick walk through the Old Town, you can see plenty of charming historic buildings and the yacht-lined waterfront.
+Besides visiting the Kamerlengo Castle (which is hard to miss), you’ll want to seek out beaches like Rožac and Okrug Gornji.

-Besides its coastline, the other thing Croatia is famous for its enchanting waterfalls.
-One of the most visited has to be Krka National Park which is to the northwest near the city of Sibenik.
-Home to seven waterfalls that flow over small cliffs lined with vibrant vegetation, Krka is a beautiful sight to behold.
-Visitors to the national park don’t just get to see the waterfalls, but also swim in the freshwater pools below.
-Another common activity here is to go hiking along the many different nature trails which span the park.
+Besides its coastline, the other feature Croatia is famous for is its enchanting waterfalls.
+One of the most visited waterfall sites is Krka National Park, which is just northwest of the city of Šibenik.
+Home to seven waterfalls that flow over small cliffs lined with lush vegetation, Krka is a beautiful sight to behold.
+You can even swim in the freshwater pools below the falls.
+Another common activity here is hiking the many nature trails that span the park.
 You can book a day tour to Krka National Park here.

-The other famous place to see waterfalls in Croatia is the Plitvice Lakes.
-These lakes make a great day trip from Split despite being much further away.
-A UNESCO world heritage site, the park features a cascade of 16 lakes each with a waterfall that flows into the next.
-From the beautiful sight of each waterfall to the vibrant colors of the water and the amazing surrounding nature, the Plitvice Lakes are truly breathtaking.
-While there you can choose to wander the boardwalks over the lakes, or hike up along the tree line, plus enjoy a boat ride crossing the park’s largest lake.
-You can book a day tour to the Plitvice Lakes here.
+The other famous place to see waterfalls in Croatia is Plitvice Lakes National Park, which makes a great day trip from Split despite being considerably farther away than Krka.
+This UNESCO World Heritage Site features 16 lakes, each with a waterfall cascading into the next.
+With the beautiful sight of each waterfall, the vibrant colors of the water, and the amazing surrounding nature, the Plitvice Lakes are truly breathtaking.

-You also don’t have to limit yourself to Croatia when planning day trips from Split.
-In fact, one of the best day trips takes you right across the border to Mostar in Bosnia and Herzegovina.
-Mostar is home to a scenic Old Town spanning the Neretva River.
-While there you can watch as young men dive into the river from the city’s iconic bridge Stari Most, as well as wander the Old town streets and bazaar.
-Then there’s the Koski Mehmed Pasha Mosque and its fantastic river views, not to mention wonderful sights just out of town like the Blagaj Monastery and castle at Počitelj.
-For more ideas, be sure to read our dedicated Mostar itinerary.
-You can book a day tour to Mostar here.
+You don’t have to limit yourself to Croatia when planning day trips from Split.
+In fact, one of the best day trips is right across the border to Mostar in Bosnia and Herzegovina.
+Mostar is home to a scenic Old Town on both sides of the Neretva, where you can watch local young men dive into the river from the iconic Stari Most (Mostar Bridge).
+As you wander the Old Town streets and the Kujundžiluk (Old Bazaar), look out for the Koski Mehmed Pasha Mosque and its fantastic river views.

-It should be plain to see just how much there is to see and do around Split in 3 days.
-Clearly there’s a good reason that Split is one of Croatia’s most beloved destinations.
+It should be plain to see just how much there is to see and do around Split in three days.
+Clearly, Split is one of Croatia’s most beloved destinations for a reason.